MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 # Create a React dapp with global state

 This tutorial walks you through integrating a React dapp with MetaMask.
-The dapp has multiple components, and requires managing state globally.
+The dapp has multiple components and requires managing the state globally.
 You'll use the [Vite](https://v3.vitejs.dev/guide) build tool with React and TypeScript to create the dapp.

 :::tip
-We recommend first completing the [creating a React dapp with local state](react-dapp-local-state.md) tutorial, which contains important information and introduces [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963.
+We recommend first completing the [creating a React dapp with local state](react-dapp-local-state.md) tutorial, which contains essential information and introduces [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963.
 If you skip the first tutorial, ensure you review [wallet interoperability](../concepts/wallet-interoperability.md) documentation to learn about multiple injected wallet providers.
 :::

 The [previous tutorial](react-dapp-local-state.md) walks you through creating a dapp that uses EIP-6963.
 It demonstrates how to iterate over all discovered providers, connect to the selected wallet, and remember the selection, all within a single component.

-In real world use cases, a dapp usually shares global state across many components.
-This tutorial is intentionally complex for what it does, but if you are planning on rolling your own wallet detection and connection solution, this will be a great primer.
+In real-world use cases, a dapp usually shares a global state across many components.
+This tutorial is intentionally complex for what it does, but it will be a great primer if you are planning on rolling your own wallet detection and connection solution.

 ADD IMAGE OF FINAL VIEW OF APPLICATION

 In this tutorial, the state is put into a [React Context](https://react.dev/reference/react/useContext) component, creating a [global state](https://react.dev/learn/reusing-logic-with-custom-hooks#custom-hooks-sharing-logic-between-components) that allows other components and UI elements to benefit from its data and functions.

-We will also persist the selected wallet using `localStorage` ensuring that the last connected wallet state remains intact even after a page refresh.
+We will also persist with the selected wallet using `localStorage` to ensure that the last connected wallet state remains intact even after a page refresh.

 Finally, this tutorial addresses the edge case where a browser wallet may be disabled or uninstalled between refreshes or visits to the dapp.
-As well a disconnect function is added to reset the state and use [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) to properly disconnect from MetaMask.
+A disconnect function is also added to reset the state and use [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) to disconnect properly from MetaMask.

 :::info Project source code
 You can view the [dapp source code on GitHub](https://github.com/MetaMask/vite-react-global-tutorial).